TOS ~ Moment Distribution Method

 Indeterminate structures of Moment Distribution Method

-- These are the structures which cannot be fully analysed by the condition of equilibrium.
+• These are the structures that cannot be fully analysed by the condition of equilibrium.

-- The equations of statical equilibrium which are based on Sir Isaac Newton’s law governing the motion of bodies 1687 which are
+• The equations of statical equilibrium which are based on Sir Isaac Newton’s law governing the motion of bodies 1687 are

-- The summation of all moment in any axis is zero.
+2. The summation of all moments in any axis is zero.

-If summation is taken about x, y and z axes, symbolically this becomes.
+If summation is taken about the x, y and z axes, symbolically this becomes Moment Distribution Method.

 For Planar structures and forces acting in the same plane, the equation reduces to